-8% increase in investment property

-The increase is a result of expansion of the Group's leasing portfolio thru the construction of a new office building expected to be launched in 2020.
+8% increase in investment property The increase is a result of expansion of the Group's leasing portfolio thru the construction of a new office building expected to be launched in 2020.

-The increase is due to acquisition of new office equipment and vehicles for the Group's operation.
+32% increase in property and equipment The increase is due to acquisition of new office equipment and vehicles for the Group's operation.